 In order to perform the CSF Oligoclonal Bands test, a sample of your cerebrospinal fluid is retrieved.
 The most common way to attain a sample is through a lumbar puncture, also known as a spinal tap.

-Spinal taps can be unnerving or uncomfortable, but the procedure is fairly simple.
-During the procedure, an anesthesiologist will withdraw your spinal fluid by inserting a thin, long needle into your spine above your pelvis.
+A lumbar puncture can be unnerving or uncomfortable, but the procedure is fairly simple.
+An anesthesiologist will withdraw your spinal fluid by inserting a thin, long needle into your spine above your pelvis.
 The procedure usually takes about half an hour.
 Once the sample is retrieved, it is analyzed in a medical laboratory.
+A lumbar puncture can pose a couple of moderate to low risks.
+A local anesthetic is used for the short procedure.

-Normal results are reported when no immunoglobulin proteins, called oligoclonal bands, are found in your cerebrospinal fluid.
+Normal results are reported when no immunoglobulin proteins, or oligoclonal bands, are found in your cerebrospinal fluid.

 It is abnormal when there are more than two oligoclonal bands discovered in your cerebrospinal fluid and also absent in your bloodstream.
 When abnormal results are reported back to your physician, further medical investigations can pursue the cause for the increased presence of immunoglobulin proteins in your cerebrospinal fluid.